-Everyone’s nutritional requirements and preferences are different depending on their goals, type of exercises they select, and various other factors like muscle build-up, weight loss and fitness level.
-But generally, pre-workout foods provide fuel for the workout and tend to be carbohydrate rich, while post workout foods are rich in protein for muscle repair and recovery.
+Everyone’s nutritional requirements and preferences are different depending on their goals, the type of exercises they select, and various other factors like muscle build-up, weight loss, and fitness level.
+But generally, pre-workout foods provide fuel for the workout and tend to be carbohydrate-rich, while post-workout foods are rich in protein for muscle repair and recovery.
 Here’s a list of easily available and easy to prepare choices for individuals who are not on any structured dietary regimen.

 Pre-workout foods will give you more energy.
 A combination of carbs and protein is recommended for pre-workout meals.
 Fat can also be beneficial, but if consumed it should be done at least two hours before exercise.
 A simple rule for the balance of carbohydrates, proteins, and fat in the meal would be a ratio of 4:2:1 respectively.

 This miracle fruit has natural sugars, carbohydrates, and potassium.
 It provides more energy than caffeine and boosts your glycogen stores.
 They can be eaten fresh or can be combined with a salad.
 A banana shake without added sugar will also do.

 Black beans are a good source of protein, rice gives carbohydrates, and vegetables keep you refreshed.
 This perfect combo can provide you with amino acids to promote muscle anabolism and is also a slow-releasing source of energy.
 This kind of meal is ideally consumed 2 to 3 hours before a workout.

 If you do not prefer rice, you can just replace it with boiled sweet potato and beans to get the same results.

 Freshly grated coconut mixed with banana or apple and almond butter is a package of all needed protein and carbs.